With a manual capture request, you can update the initially authorized amount, or split a payment. Manual capture is required when you want to:

 For more information about the included fields, see the CAPTURE webhook reference.

-Reasons for an unsuccessful request
+Reasons for an unsuccessful capture request

-: false and the reason why the request failed.
+When a capture request fails, you receive a CAPTURE webhook with success: false and the reason why the request failed.
 The next table shows the most common reasons.

 reason |